siddarthpushparaj/Specify/README.md

 Alternatively, you may save the script in a folder of your choosing.

+## REQUIREMENTS
+1. Must have an open document in Illustrator.
+2. Must have 1 or two objects selected via Illustrator's Selection Tool (V)

 ## HOW TO RUN
 If you saved the script as [described above](#save-to-default-scripts), you should be able to run the script (after selecting one or two objects in the document) by navigating within Illustrator to:
 ```